 Forest school at Foster’s School.

-As well as having the Forest school outdoor classroom within the school grounds, the children can also use the gardens, pond area, vegetable patch, field and orchard for outdoor learning.
+As well as having the Forest school outdoor classroom within the school grounds, all our children also make use of the gardens, pond area, vegetable patch, field and orchard for outdoor learning across all curricular areas.